bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

 ingress: We thought we were ready.
 We finished our degrees, had done quite a few design projects, and read books about UX.
 Little did we know that there are many aspects of being a UX designer that our degrees did not prepare us for.
-  As we now approach our five-month mark working at Bekk, we have reflected on five aspects of working as UX designers we wish we had known about before starting.
+  As we now approach our four-month mark working at Bekk, we have reflected on five aspects of working as UX designers we wish we had known about before starting.
 Maybe they can help you as an aspiring designer?
 description: We thought we were ready.
 We finished our degrees, had done quite a few design projects, and read books about UX.
 Little did we know that there are many aspects of being a UX designer that our degrees did not prepare us for.
-As we now approach our five-month mark working at Bekk, we have reflected on five aspects of working as UX designers we wish we had known about before starting.
+As we now approach our four-month mark working at Bekk, we have reflected on five aspects of working as UX designers we wish we had known about before starting.
 Maybe they can help you as an aspiring designer?
 authors: